NLog/NLog/README.md

 1. Create a new branch in you current repos from the 'master' branch.
 1. 'Check out' the code with Git or [GitHub Desktop](https://desktop.github.com/)
 1. Check [contributing.md](.github/CONTRIBUTING.md#sync-projects)
-1. push commits and create a Pull Request (PR) to NLog
+1. Push commits and create a Pull Request (PR) to NLog

 License